whoward/docs/markdown/tutorials/appium.md

   image: "/images/tutorials/appium.png",
 }

 Appium is an open-source tool that can be used to automate your mobile applications.
-Just like the Selenium WebDriver - which is an open-source tool used to automate web browsers - Appium is an automation library used to drive your mobile applications, and even the web browser within the mobile emulator/simulator or real device.
+Just like the Selenium WebDriver - which is an open-source tool used to automate web browsers - Appium is an automation library used to drive your mobile applications, and even the web browser within the mobile simulator, emulator or real device.

 Advantages of using Appium: